top of page

 Partial Highlight - Partial highlights are only in sections, usually placed around the face to give off a brighter, face-framing look.

 Retouch.- A retouch is when a stylist applies a single color to your root area where the natural hair growth starts.
 This is the only place hair color is applied during a color retouch.
 Great for covering greys.

 Balayage (Full Freehand Paint) - Highlighting technique that doesn't use foils.
 Instead, your hair colorist will hand-paint color directly onto your hair, creating more natural, blended, sun-kissed color.

 Low Light - Lowlights are dark pieces that are woven into the hair that introduce more contrast, generally used as a quick-fix for solid hair color from over highlighting

-Full Bleach - Chemical hair dye technique that strips the color of your hair strands.
+Full Bleach - Chemical hair dye technique strips the hair strands' color.
 Bleaching begins with an alkaline agent that opens up the hair cuticle.